 Toxin3 induces the expression of JA response genes, such as PLANT DEFENSIN1.2 (PDF1.2) and PATHOGENESIS-RELATED5 (PR5).
 As shown in Figure 5B, in protein1 protein2, the degree of Toxin3 induction of PDF1.2 and PR5 was attenuated, while in Protein1ox5 and Protein2ox7, the expression levels of PDF1.2 and PR5 were increased compared with Col-0, indicating that Protein1 and Protein2 can promote the expression of JA marker genes induced by Toxin3.
 In JA-insensitive dpl1-2, protein1 protein2 dpl1-2, Protein1ox5 dpl1-2, and Protein2ox7 dpl1-2, the expression levels of PDF1.2 and PR5 induced by Toxin3 were very similar to those of protein1 protein2.
-The downregulation of Protein1 and Protein2 indicated that the role of Protein1 and Protein2 in PDF1.2 and PR5 responses to Toxin3 was dependent on DPL1.
-In , compared with Col-0, nvbthe expression levels of PDF1.2 and PR5 were increased, further indicating that NVB2 plays a negative regulatory role in the Toxin3-induced JA pathway.
-In protein1 protein2, the expression levels of PDF1.2 and PR5 were inhibited, but in protein1 protein2 nvb2-2, this inhibitory effect not only disappeared, and the expression level was higher than that in Col-0.
+The downregulation of Protein1 and Protein2 indicated that the role of Protein1 and Protein2 in PDF1.2, and PR5 responses to Toxin3 were dependent on DPL1.
+Compared with Col-0, nvb2-2 had increased PDF1.2 and PR5 expression levels, further indicating that NVB2 plays a negative regulatory role in the Toxin3-induced JA pathway.
+In protein1 protein2, the expression of PDF1.2 and PR5 was inhibited, but in protein1 protein2 nvb2-2, not only did this inhibitory effect disappear but the expression level was even higher than that in Col-0.
 Protein1ox5 nvb2-2.
 Protein2ox7 nvb2-2 was further increased, suggesting that NVB2 might play a regulatory role in these two Toxin3-responsive genes downstream of Protein1 and Protein2.

-Taken together, these results indicate that the complete JA signaling pathway is very important for and to play a positive regulatory role Protein1Protein2 in Toxin3-induced PCD.
+Taken together, these results indicate that the complete JA signaling pathway is very important for the positive regulatory roles of Protein1 and Protein2 in Toxin3-induced PCD.